Eubank Jr: I will never cut sparring sessions

 "Cringe worthy to me?"
 Eubank Jr. asks.
 "No. I am used to him.
 He's a character, he's eccentric, he does things that aren't orthodox but, in terms of boxing, you can't have anyone better than that man in your corner.

-"He's one of the most experienced and known figures in Boxing in British history so to have a man like that, with all his experience and advice, it's only a benefit to me and my career. "
+"He's one of the most experienced and known figures in boxing in British history so to have a man like that, with all his experience and advice, it's only a benefit to me and my career. "